MarcelineVQ/AutoMarker/README.md

 - `/am markname <unit name> - Mark all units of a given name.`

 - `/am debug - Toggle debug mode.`

+### Automatic Features:
+* Marks highest health corehound in a fight with a Skull
+* Re-marks Buru eggs as they respawn
+* Marks Flame Keepers in Blackrock Depths
+* Marks soldiers that are getting to close during KT Fight
+* Marks Fankriss worms as they spawn
+* Informs you of Jed Runewatcher being present in Blackrock Spire

 ___
 * Made by and for Weird Vibes of Turtle Wow